Hatrask/local-booru/README.md

 1.  **Upload:** Go to the "Upload" page to add your first images.
 2.  **Browse:** Navigate to the "Gallery" to see your collection.
 3.  **Search:** Use the search bar at the top of the gallery to filter your images.
+Click an empty search bar to see your saved and recent queries.
 Click the "Help" link for a full guide on the search syntax.
 4.  **Edit:** Click any image to open the lightbox viewer.
 From there, click "Edit Tags" to go to the image's dedicated page where you can update its tags.
 5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for larger-scale organization.
+6.  **Manage Searches:** Visit the "Saved Searches" page to organize your pinned and recent search queries.

 ## Maintenance